tmolitor-stud-tu/mod_push_appserver/README.md

 ### HTTP API

-All `POST` endpoints can be used via `GET` to get back a simple html form which allows you to manually test the endpoint behaviour in your browser, if the config option `push_appserver_debugging` is set to true (an error is returned otherwise).
+All `POST` endpoints can be used via `GET` to get back a simple html page which allows you to manually test the endpoint behaviour in your browser, if the config option `push_appserver_debugging` is set to true (an error is returned otherwise).
 *This config option should be false in production environments!*